asif31iqbal/kafka-monitoring-tool/README.md

 ### PushToStatsD

-To automatically push the metrics to StatsD, enable the the pushToStatsD property.
+If you would like to push the stats to a StatsD server, you can configure the service to do so.
+You just need to enable the the pushToStatsD property.
 By default the application assumes the statsD is listening on the localhost at port 8125.

 java  -Ddw.zookeeperUrls=ZKHOST:ZKPORT,ZKHOST:ZKPORT,ZKHOST:PORT -Ddw.pushToStatsD=true -jar kafka-monitoring-0.1.0.jar server